MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 > [!CAUTION]
 > Enabling IMDS restrictions for a cluster that uses unsupported add-ons results in an error.

+## Important considerations

+When IMDS restriction is enabled, AKS manages the iptables rules on the node.
+Keep in mind the following points to prevent the iptables rules from being accidentally removed or tampered with:

+- Because iptables rules can be modified with SSH or node-shell, we recommend using [Disable SSH][disable-ssh] or using a policy to disable privileged pods.
+- The iptables rules that restrict access to IMDS are restored when the node is [reimaged][node-image-upgrade] or restarted.

 ## Enable IMDS restriction on a new cluster